mason-cds-intro-comput-sci/intro-cds/docs/github.md

 <div class='click-img'><img src="img/signup_step_1.jpg" width="100%" style="display: block; margin: auto;" /></div>

-In the signup form, enter your **your Mason `@gmu.edu` email address**, a username, and a password, and then click on the "sign up for GitHub" button
+In the signup form, enter your **your Mason `@gmu.edu` or `@masonlive.gmu.edu` email address**, a username, and a password, and then click on the "sign up for GitHub" button

 <div class='click-img'><img src="img/signup_step_2.jpg" width="100%" style="display: block; margin: auto;" /></div>